Call for Papers

 2. Writing Sample: suitable for a 15-20 minute presentation.

-SEMINARS.
 These 120-minute sessions typically feature informal conversation moderated by the seminar leader(s) on the topic and or activity.
-If you wish to propose a seminar for LCLC52, contact and we will evaluate it in advance of our second CFP which will be circulated in August 2024.
 See below for the current line-up of the current LCLC52 seminars.
 All seminars will be conducted in-person.
-Each seminar has its own process for submission, so please read the descriptions carefully.
+Each seminar has its own submission requirements, so please read each description carefully.

 Translation Chapbook Workshop and Reading